 So, where did this passion for property stem from?

 Michael moved to Australia at the age of three.
 His parents were immigrants and worked hard.
 But it was the friends of his parents – the wealthy ones who had investments and high incomes – that inspired Michael to learn the tricks of the trade when it comes to property.

 “I discovered that a lot of the wealth of my parents’ friends was made through property and at a very early age I decided I wanted to replicate that wealth through property for myself,” he says.

 “I bought my first investment property in the early 70s in Melbourne, paid $18,000 for it and got $12 a week rent which I was excited about.
-But I made all the mistakes a lot of first time property investors make and made emotional decisions like buying close to home and without doing much research.”
+But I made many of the mistakes a lot of first-time property investors make and made emotional decisions like buying close to home and without doing much research.”

 Michael says it wasn’t until he started making decisions based on logic and fact that he realised the true value of property and how to make the most out of property investment.

 Let’s talk more about the mistakes first time property investors make… Michael says there are four big mistakes first time property investors make: